 Colorado Springs married couples facing the unfamiliar and confusing Colorado divorce process have thousands of questions about how things work and what to expect, with one of the most common being “How is marital property divided in Colorado?”

 Bryson Perkins is often called upon for his expertise as an asset protection attorney in Colorado Springs.
-Keep reading to discovery what you must know about how martial property is divided in Colorado during a divorce.
+Keep reading to discover what you must know about how marital property is divided in Colorado during a divorce.

 There are Only Two Ways Marital Property Disputes are Going to Get Resolved

 Figuring out “who gets what” and “who gets to stay in the house” can raise a lot of emotions and cause significant conflict during an already difficult time.
 As with almost every aspect of a Colorado divorce, there are two ways to resolve marital property division issues:

 The parties reach an agreement

 A judge makes the decisions as to how to divide the couple’s assets.

 The law governing property and asset division in Colorado is often complicated, and disputes over marital property ownership can be contentious, requiring an experienced divorce attorney who fully understands the principles that decide who gets what when a marriage ends.

 The first step in any Colorado Springs property division analysis is to determine what assets are “marital property” and which are “separate property.”
 Only marital property is subject to division and distribution by a judge in a divorce (though the parties can agree otherwise).

 Generally, separate property is those assets each spouse had in their possession at the time they got married.
 Separate property can also include any gifts or inheritance a spouse receives during the marriage.